 - Rio 2016 Paralympic Games - Gold: women's up to 67kg

-Tan burst onto the biggest stage in the world at the London 2012 Paralympic Games, winning silver in her first appearance at the age of 22.
+Yujiao Tan has not lost at a major international competition since the London 2012 Paralympic Games, where she won silver in her first appearance at the age of 22.

 The Chinese athlete began powerlifting when she was just 12-years-old and has grown into one of the most revered lifters on the circuit.